suspenceb/TerrariaCraftingRepo/Website/README.md

 4. Values should always be a tuple, and you should have a comma after your last value in the tuple.
 This is shown in the example.
 5. When your query requires user supplied values, you will need to store these values in a tuple (as shown in 4.).
 Then, execute the statement with the query string first, followed by the values `(query, values)`.
 If you don't need to supply any values to your query, then you only need to do `cursor.execute(query)`.
 6. You only need to commit changes when you change the database.
 If you are performing a SELECT statement, you don't need to do this.
 However, if you are doing an INSERT, UPDATE, or DELETE, then you will need to commit changes.
 7. If you desire to retrieve information from a query, you will need to fetch the results.
 For example, if you performed a SELECT, you would need to use fetch to retrieve the results.
-On the other hand, if you had performed a DELETE, you wonuldn't need to use a fetch.
+On the other hand, if you had performed a DELETE, you wouldn't need to use a fetch.
 8. Once you have completed your query, you should ALWAYS close the connection.
 Failure to do so may result in errors about the database being locked.